Clinton Morrison

-Clinton Hubert Morrison (né Chambers; born 14 May 1979) is a former professional footballer who played as a forward.
-Since his retirement from playing he works as a pundit.
+Clinton Hubert Morrison (né Chambers; born 14 May 1979) is a former professional footballer and sports pundit.

-Morrison began his career at local side Crystal Palace in 1998, for whom he scored over 100 goals across two spells, despite a less successful period at Birmingham City in between.
+As a player, he was a forward.
+He notably played in the Premier League for both Crystal Palace and Birmingham City.
+He also played in the Football League for Coventry City, Sheffield Wednesday, Milton Keynes Dons, Brentford, Colchester United and Exeter City.
+He also played non-league football for Long Eaton United, Redditch United and Mickleover Sports.

 Born in England, he represented the Republic of Ireland 36 times at full international level, scoring 9 goals, and made their squad for the 2002 FIFA World Cup.
+He is now a regular reporter and occasional pundit on Sky Sports Soccer Saturday.

 Club career

 First spell at Crystal Palace

-Born in Tooting, London, Morrison joined Crystal Palace as a trainee on 1 August 1997.
+Born in Tooting, London, Morrison began his career as a trainee at Crystal Palace on 1 August 1997.
 Morrison was previously at Tottenham Hotspur before they let him go at sixteen.
+Before his time at Spurs, he had played junior football for Raynes Park Vale FC (which was formerly known as Malden Vale FC).

 He began his career at Crystal Palace of the Premier League, making his debut on 10 May 1998 as an 82nd-minute substitute for Neil Shipperley, and scoring the injury-time winner over opponents Sheffield Wednesday.

 At the start of the 1998–99 season, Morrison appeared in the second leg of the UEFA Intertoto Cup third round against Samsunspor, eventually losing 4–0 on aggregate.
 He then scored two goals against Bury in two separate matches on 23 September 1998 and 30 September 1998.
 Morrison quickly became a first team regular for the club, becoming Crystal Palace's first choice striker.
 He later scored three braces on three separate occasions as the 1998–99 season progressed.
 In his first full year-long tenure at the club he scored 13 goals, while Palace were struggling both on and off the pitch.
 Whilst they were in administration, Morrison agreed to play for the club for free.

-In 1999–00 season, Morrison's goal scoring form continued, totalling six goals in the first two months to the season.
+In the 1999–2000 season, Morrison's goal scoring form continued, totalling six goals in the first two months to the season.
 However, he suffered an injury that kept him for the rest of the year.
 Following his return, Morrison's goal scoring form continued for the rest of the 1999–2000 season, including his only brace of the season at Swindon Town.
 Financial difficulties meant that Crystal Palace were unable to make new signings for the 1999–2000 season and relied on youngsters such as Morrison and Hayden Mullins and veterans such as Andy Linighan as they successfully battled against relegation from the First Division.
 At the end of the 1999–00 season, he played more than 30 games, and scored 14 goals, making him the club's top scorer once again.